joyjding/spot/README.md

 So without further ado, let's get started!

-Setup (The boring, but necessary part)
+#Setup (The boring, but necessary part)
-===

 Go ahead and clone this repository to your computer.
 That gives you the requisite PLY library to run the lexer, a couple of sample Spot files to play with and spot.py, which is the engine that drives Spot.
 Then, you can start writing .spot files on your own!

-Syntax (How to talk to your computer in Spot)
+#Syntax (How to talk to your computer in Spot)

+1. Put comments to yourself or anyone else in parentheses

+		(Hi!
+I just started writing in Spot!)
+		(Oh, really?)
+		(Yeah.
+Okay, maybe we should stick to Twitter for conversations from now on)

+2. Creating and setting new variables
+		Create a new variable cats, an integer.
+		Set cats' value to 10000.

+		(That's not nearly enough cats)

+3. Printing to the screen
+		Screensay: "How'd this get on my screen?".
+		Screensay: "Hey, stop that!".
+		Screensay: "Printing to screen.
+You asked for it, right?".

+##If/Else If/Else

+	If the condition apples

+All Together Now
 ===

-Using fizzbuzz.spot as an example, let's take a walk through Spot syntax.
+Now let's see what an example program might look like.

 Here you see the code for fizzbuzz.spot :